anhvlttfs/blog/posts/day-0-of-30-days-active-directory.md

 As the best practice, look for [registered TLDs on IANA](https://www.iana.org/domains/root/db) to prevent conflicts for a local domain name.

 In this case, I will use the domain `workshop.neko`.
-Alternatively, `web.neko` is used for web deployments. (eg. IIS host or GitLab Pages)
+Alternatively, `web.neko` is used for web deployments. (eg. IIS host or GitLab Pages).

 ### Private IPv4 address map